-Welcome to the MA (Social Sciences) degree programme, within the College of Social Sciences, at the University of Glasgow.
+Welcome to the MA (Social Sciences) degree programme in the College of Social Sciences at the University of Glasgow.
 The range of Social Sciences degree subjects open to you in Single Honours, Joint Honours and the three-year general degree offer the opportunity to study a variety of topics giving both a breadth of study and the chance to specialise in your areas of interest.

 These notes are designed as a guide to the services available while you are at the University and to ensure you can make the best use of your time while you are here.

 The Advising Service

 The Advising Service is designed to support you throughout your degree with both curricula advice and with any other problems you may encounter.

 If you have any queries or issues at any time during your studies please email the MA (Social Sciences) Advising Support team (on MyCampus this is listed as ‘Chief Adviser’s Office’) in the first instance - email: firstname.lastname@example.org

 All undergraduate students are allocated to an Adviser of Studies on starting at the University and will generally have the same Adviser throughout their course.
 An Adviser performs a similar function to that of a Guidance teacher in school and if you have any difficulties at any time suring your studies you should contact your Adviser of Studies.
 S/he can help with many problems and can advise on accessing other University support services such as accommodation or financial assistance, the counselling service, Study skills, etc. Your Adviser is also the person who will set you on course for a graduating curriculum, and who can answer any queries in respect of the University or degree regulations.